(Scroll down for more information and recent developments)

 Examining a global issue through localized lenses

-A collection of public, spoken-word documentary performances around HIV/AIDS
+A collection of public, spoken-word documentary performances and visual art which reference HIV/AIDS

 April 13, 2016